 Curtis Allen - began his study of Kung Fu under Li Chi Keung in 1987 in Charlotte, NC.
-He currently studies under Mark Small and Chris Facente.
-He is the owner and instructor of Leopard Mountain Kung Fu in Hickory NC.
-Curtis is honored to serve the Kung Fu community as a judge and give back to the art.
+He currently studies under Master Mark Small and Master Chris Facente.
+He is the owner and instructor of Leopard Mountain Kung Fu in Charlotte NC, teaching Mizong Longfist, Liuhebafa and Southern Longfist.
+Sifu Curtis is honored to serve the Kung Fu community as a judge and give back to the art and the Kung Fu community that has done so much to enrich his life.